 From demonstration to deployment: Bridging the gap to market uptake

-This session, led by ICONS and featuring five Horizon Europe projects, will explore why replication often fails, and what we can do to make it work.
-Instead of presenting another methodology in abstract, we will take participants on a story-driven journey through the barriers, breakthroughs, and lessons emerging from real-world pilots across Europe.
-The session will unfold in two parts.
-The first part will introduce common replication myths and challenges and present a flexible framework to support meaningful scale-up, rooted in ICONS’ cross-project experience and designed to be applied by policymakers, cities, and project developers alike; The second part will bring the filed to the stage.
+This session, led by ICONS and featuring five Horizon Europe projects, explored why replication often fails and what can be done to make it work.
+Instead of presenting another methodology in abstract, it took participants on a story-driven journey through the barriers, breakthroughs, and lessons emerging from real-world pilots across Europe.

 Key takeaways: